ppy/osu-wiki/news/2019-10-20-beatmap-pack-management-update-1.md

 ![](/wiki/shared/news/banners/beatmap-packs.jpg)

-Our project is called Beatmap Pack Management and our prior focus is the development of Beatmap Packs.
-Many of you might not even know who we are and what we are doing, so I'd like to present to you some information about us:
+Our project is called Beatmap Pack Management and we are focused on the development of Beatmap Packs.
+Many of you might not even know who we are or what we are doing, so I'd like to present some information about us:

-I've created a small group of experienced users who are interested to work on handmade charts dedicated to a specific theme, idea, or share similarities.
-And so we've been actively working since July 2019 to provide new theme packs of decent quality with interesting concepts.
-The interest is very high and some noteworthy members of the community joined the group to help me substantiate their ideas in this project.
+I've created a small group of experienced users who are interested in working on handmade charts dedicated to specific themes, ideas, or beatmaps which share similarities.
+Since July 2019, we've been actively working to provide new theme packs of decent quality with interesting concepts.
+Interest in this project is very high and some noteworthy members of the community have joined the group to help me by contributing their ideas to this project.
 We already have a few things to present to you, and I am sure you'll like them.

 ### Alternator Style packs

 *created by [lain](https://osu.ppy.sh/users/1650010)*
 *written by [Stefan](https://osu.ppy.sh/users/626907)*

-lain was passionated enough to work on the very first mapping-style-specific mappacks that has been released in the packlist, and focused on beatmaps where alternating is essential.
-He has worked on two versions, one with ranked maps and one purely with loved beatmaps.
+lain was passionate enough to work on the very first mapping style specific map packs released in the pack list.
+These first packs are focused on beatmaps where alternating is essential.
+He has worked on two versions, one with ranked beatmaps and one with loved beatmaps.
 If you need maps to practice alternating or are good already and want to challenge yourself you should check these packs out!

 ### The Embodiment of Scarlet Devil pack